Busy Phillips Shares Video Of Her And Gal-Pal Doing Their Best To Dance Like Lindsay Lohan

 Lindsay Lohan might have an admirer in Busy Phillips, at least when it comes to her dance moves.
 In a video posted by Phillips on her Instagram on Saturday, the mother of two attempted to get her dance on, Lohan style, and her fans loved it, as reported by People.

-Lindsay Lohan is currently living it up on the Greek island of Mykonos, as she if filming her upcoming MTV reality series, Lohan Beach Club.
+Lindsay Lohan is currently living it up on the Greek island of Mykonos, as she is filming her upcoming MTV reality series, Lohan Beach Club.
 Former Dawson’s Creek star, Busy Phillips, 39, shared a video of Lohan, 32, dancing in front of a crowd in a sleek, silver jumpsuit via her social media page.

 “It’s labor day weekend!
 Get down like Lindsay in Mykonos!”
 Phillips captioned the video.